Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: Introduction

 \section{Introduction}

 This paper constructs a Fukaya-categorical structure for a certain class of symplectic Lefschetz pencils.
-The existence of this structure was postulated in \cite[Conjecture 1.6 and Remark 1.7]{seidel14b}.
-That proposal represented the confluence of several earlier developments, so it makes sense to start our discussion with those.
+It is intended as a unifying concept, encapsulating the information which Lagrangian Floer theory can extract from those Lefschetz pencils.
+Pieces of this structure have been used before in both theory and applications, but the construction in its entirety is new.